SungHoHong2/Leetcode-Experiment/medium/Search_in_Rotated_Sorted_Array/README.md

             # get the pivot
             # if the pivot is the target
                 # return the index of the pivot
-            # no rotation found between start and middle
+            # if no rotation found between start and middle
-                # if target is in the leftside (small to medium)
+                # search the leftside if target is in the leftside
-                    # search the left side of the array
-                # if target is in the rightside (note that we cannot compare with size because there may be a rotation)
+                # search rightside if target is in the rightside
-                    # search the rightside
-            # rotation found between start and middle
+            # if no rotation found between middle and end
-                # if the target is in the rightside (small to medium)
+                # search rightside if the target is in the rightside
-                    # search the right side of the array
-                # if the target is in the leftside
+                # search leftside if the target is in the leftside
-                    # search the leftside
         # return -1 if no target is found in the array
+        pass
 ```